Your Definitive Functional Medicine Guide To Intermittent Fasting

 4. Thyroid hormones (T3 and T4):

-Your thyroid is queen of all hormones affecting every single cell in your body.
-No other hormone has that power.
+Your thyroid is queen of all hormones and affects every single cell in your body.
+No other hormone has that much power.
 If your thyroid hormones are not functioning optimally, then nothing is.
-There are many different types of thyroid problems all of which can be effected differently by intermittent fasting.
+There are many different types of thyroid problems - all of which can be effected differently by intermittent fasting.
 Therefore, I recommend working with a functional medicine practitioner who can work with your specific health case.

 Intermittent fasting: Scheduling meals

-With any sort of diet or lifestyle change, make sure to talk with your doctor to determine if it is the best choice for you.
-Women in particular should be more cautious with fasting since it may impact balance of female hormones.
+What are the best hours for intermittent fasting?
+That really depends on the individual, and their comfort and experience level.
+Before we dive into the specific plans for each of those levels, it is important to note that with any sort of diet or lifestyle change, make sure to talk with your doctor to determine if it is the best choice for you.
+Although there are many benefits of intermittent fasting for women, they in particular, should be more cautious with fasting since it may impact the balance of female hormones.
 Adrenal fatigue and gut issues are also health problems that may need extra monitoring.
-If you struggle with an eating disorder be especially mindful if this is the right choice for you.
+If you have a history with, or currently struggle with, an eating disorder, be especially mindful of whether this is the right choice for you.

 Most likely you’ll find that when you start intermittent fasting you’ll feel fuller faster after each meal that you do eat, thus keeping the meals you eat simple.
 Since there are many different ways to fast, I broke down each of the various plans into beginner, intermediate, and advanced along with a one-day meal plan for each.
 The specific combination of nutrients will help enhance the benefits you’ll already be gaining from fasting.
 You can use this as a guide for your specific health case and take into consideration any food intolerances or other modifications you need to make.